bloominstituteoftechnology/Lambda-Hello/ChristianI.md

 ### Favorite Hobbies

 I enjoy running or trail walking in the outdoors.
-While performing these activities, they become stage where I can focus in the present, preparing myself for future new experiences and challenges.
+While performing these activities, they become a stage where I can focus in the present, preparing myself for future new experiences and challenges.